Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

 ## The Benefits for Nexus Mods

-!!! info "I will once again use the most popular mod for the most popular game on nexusmods.com"
+!!! info "I will once again use the most downloaded mod for the most popular game on [nexusmods.com](https://nexusmods.com)"

     This is [Skyrim 202X by Pfuscher](https://www.nexusmods.com/skyrimspecialedition/mods/2347?tab=files) for Skyrim Special Edition.